 Accessible Attractions & Facilities in Arkansas State Parks

 Our federal and state parks and museums are leading the way in providing accessible attractions, activities, programs and facilities for visitors with disabilities.
 Many Arkansas state parks have remodeled and retrofitted historic structures and older park facilities to provide barrier-free access.
-All new, public park facilities such as visitor centers, pavilions, playgrounds, fishing piers, scenic overlooks, restrooms and bathhouses are accessible.
+All new, public park facilities such as visitor centers, pavilions, playgrounds, fishing piers, scenic overlooks, camping areas, restrooms and bathhouses are accessible.

 Accessible Campgrounds & Lodging in Arkansas State Parks

 Arkansas's federal and state parks are dedicated to meeting the needs of persons with disabilities.
 Come explore and experience The Natural State's diversity of scenic, recreational, cultural and historic parks.
+Whether you’re traveling for a couple of days or a week, add a few of these accessible attractions to your next Arkansas road trip itinerary.